breuerfelix/breuerfelix.github.io/_posts/21-03-06-tectonic-minted.md

 ```tex
 \input{snippets/minted.tex}
 ```
-The first lines of this file are packages which you might comment in or out (depending on if you already imported them in your `main.tex` file).
+The first lines of this file are packages which you might comment in or out (depending on whether you already imported them in your `main.tex` file).

 Create a file called `minted.py` in your project root with the following content:
 ```python